canadaprogrammer/introducing_swiftui/README.md

      ]
      ```

+2. Choose File > New > File to create a new `Swift file` in your project, and name it Landmark.swift.
+3. Define a Landmark structure with a few properties matching names of some of the keys in the landmarkData.json data file.

-   1. Adding Codable conformance makes it easier to move data between the structure and a data file.
+   1. Adding `Codable` conformance makes it easier **to move data between the structure and a data file**.
-   2. You'll reply on the Decodable component of the Codable protocol later in this section to read data from file.
+   2. You'll reply on the `Decodable` component of the Codable protocol later in this section **to read data from file**.

    - ```swift
       import Foundation